Moulid of Abu al-Haggag: Luxor’s Sufi Festival | Cultural Heritage

 If you want to understand Egypt as more than just a land of temples, experience the Moulid of Abu al-Haggag.

 The festival takes place during the Islamic month of Sha’ban, just before Ramadan.
-Dates vary each year depending on the lunar calendar, but celebrations usually last for three days.
+Exact dates follow the lunar calendar and are announced locally each year.